 She also claimed that when she learned from the prime minister on Jan.
 7 that she was going to be shuffled out of her role as attorney general, she told him she believed it was because of the SNC matter.
 She said that was denied.

-Who does she allege pressured her?
+Who else does Wilson-Raybould allege pressured her?

 Wilson-Raybould claims that 11 people from the PMO, the Privy Council Office and the office of the minister of Finance pressured her.

-Along with the prime minister, those individuals include Trudeau's chief of staff Katie Telford, his then-principal secretary Butts, PMO staffers Mathieu Bouchard and Elder Marques, Finance Minister Bill Morneau, Morneau's chief of staff Ben Chin and clerk of the Privy Council Wernick.
+Along with the prime minister, those individuals include Trudeau's chief of staff Katie Telford, his then-principal secretary Butts, PMO staffers Mathieu Bouchard and Elder Marques, Finance Minister Bill Morneau, Morneau's chief of staff Ben Chin and then clerk of the Privy Council Wernick.